B Roos Indexing home

 Don't automatically go for the cheapest rate, unless you don't care what kind of index you're getting.
 Bear in mind that costs per page may go up as the number of pages go up, increasing the complexity of indexing analysis.

-Honor your gut feeling most of all, even if you can't identify the reason why you keep wanting to lean in that direction.
+Honor your gut feeling most of all, even if you can't identify the reason why you keep wanting to lean in the direction of a particular choice of indexer.

 from the publisher